Skip to content

 • Type: Integer or string

-• Description: Maximum number of threads this test group can use
+• Description: Maximum number of threads this test group may use concurrently.

 • Valid values: Positive integer or "num-cpus"